mulini-ai/port-checker/README.md

 Each subfolder must be named with the prefix `pcap` followed by a number (e.g., `pcap1`, `pcap2`, ...).

+- `mac.txt`: contains the mac of the device.
 - `name.txt`: contains a readable name for the device.
 - One or more `.pcap` files must be present for analysis.